 Some experiences stay with you.

-Not just for minutes, or hours.
-But days, and even weeks.
+Not just for minutes or hours.

 Like a 1000-piece puzzle, they require patience to understand the underlying pattern.

 Yesterday’s meeting between Ava Kadishson Schieber and Craig Townsend was one such experience.

 Ava is a Holocaust survivor born in the former Yugoslavia who made it through by pretending that she was deaf and mute for four years.